 Our oldest graduated our homeschool in 2018, but my love for notebooking has only grown.
 We’ve since partnered with several publishers to create Notebook Companions for popular books that homeschoolers love.

 Here are ten great ideas you can use try notebooking in your homeschool!

 1.)
 Have your child write a final draft of a paper on them.
 Let them illustrate the boxes with drawings, magazine cut-outs, etc. on the notebooking pages.

 2.)
 Attach samples from nature walks to the pages, write about the walk, and cover the page with a protective sleeve.

 3.)
 Attach a swatch from a sewing project and write about the project or draw a picture of the finished piece.

 4.)
-Turn them into a newspaper-style project and have students write and illustrate articles on any number of topics.
+Turn notebook pages into a newspaper-style project and have students write and illustrate articles on any number of topics.

 5.)
 Write a research question on the top of each notebooking page and have the child record what they discover.

 6.)
-Write a vocabulary word on the top of the page.
-Have the student write the definition beneath it and then write several sentences using the word.
+Write vocabulary words on the top of the page.
+Have the student write the definitions beneath each word and then write several sentences using the words.